pieterberg/Smartie-Sorter/sorting.md

 ## 3. Control

-The Smartie Sorter 3000 can operate in 4 different modes.

-The different modes are selected by entering different codes using the arcade game buttons.
-Section 3.1 outlines the procedure for entering a code and Section 3.2 provides the codes for the different operating modes.
+Control of the Smartie Sorter 3000 is achieved through the use of arcade game buttons to set the values of the three operating properties that were defined in Section 2.

 ### 3.1.
 Buttons